rajatsan/ramana-darsanam/README.md

 ## Dev setup

 - Setup prettier in your editor: https://prettier.io/docs/en/editors.
 Configure Format On Save to true in your editor.
+- To run locally, run `npm run start-localhost` (this is because of the "homepage" attribute present in package.json)

 ## Deployment